22f3000730/sum-of-sales-4/README.md

 2. The CSV is parsed to extract sales values
 3. Sales values are summed to calculate a total
 4. The total is displayed in the `#total-sales` element
+5. Individual product sales are displayed in the `#product-sales` table
-5. The page title is updated to include the full encoded title string
+6. The page title is updated to include the full encoded title string

 ## Technical Details